uwdata/color-naming-in-different-languages/README.md

 # Many Languages, Many Colors Dataset

+This is the data page for [The Many Languages, Many Colors Project](https://uwdata.github.io/color-naming-in-different-languages).

+## Data page organization
+This project is divided up as follows:

+- The "raw" directory contains the raw color naming data
+- the "processing_scripts" directory contains the code we that takes the raw data and calculates information about color naming.
+- the "model" directory contains the various models and calculations about color naming
+- this directory and the "vis" directory contains the code of [The Many Languages, Many Colors Project](https://uwdata.github.io/color-naming-in-different-languages) page and all the visualizations of the color naming data

 ## Color Naming Data, Models, Translations, and Visualizations

 Official Website is located at [https://uwdata.github.io/color-naming-in-different-languages](https://uwdata.github.io/color-naming-in-different-languages)